 Who are the Guides?
 Mark Allen is the founder of The Off Road “Dirty Boys” Chapter of the Cairns to Karumba charity ride.
 He is also the founder of the Nationwide School “Bike Bus” program and recipient of the Cycling Australia ‘Cycling for the Next Generation Award’.
-David Wood is a former Australian Cross Country Mountain Biking Representative, Multi- time winner in the RRR and Croc Trophy stage races and organiser of National Mountain Bike Races.
+David Wood is a former Australian Cross Country Mountain Biking Representative, Five time winner of the RRR, Stage winner and team winner of the Crocodile Trophy and organiser of National Mountain Bike Events.

 What’s the Standard of Food like?
 We have gone to great effort to arrange for a diverse and varied menu including some from the Roadhouse Restaurants.
 Each night is usually a two course dinner with a number of options.
-Breakfast is usually cooked or an excellent continental offering.
+Breakfast is usually cooked or an excellent continental offering including a selection of cereals, muesli, yoghurt, fruit and real coffee.
 Lunch and snacks are made fresh and consist of a number of rolls or sandwiches, fruit, muffin, cake and drinks.
-When bush camping we provide the finest camp food available being Back Country Freeze Dried Meals, dessert and for breakfast a good selection of cereals, muesli and fruit.

-What’s the Weather like in May?
+What’s the Weather like?
 It is still quite hot, so plenty of swimming, not much more than a sheet to sleep in and no need for a jumper.
 There is still a chance of showers but heavy rain is very unlikely.

 Can devices (Camera, GPS, etc) be charged?
-Yes at each roadhouse as well as by 12v and 240V inverter when bush camping.
+Yes when at a roadhouse camp as well as by 12v and 240V inverter / genni when bush camping.

 How should I train for the ride?
 A good level of fitness is required, so regular mid week rides and some long day rides in the weeks and months leading up to it.
 Time on your bike is important to get your body used to riding position and any rub points.